piyushbaibhav/stocks-site-using-python/README.md

 ## Overview

 The Stock Dash App is a web application built using the Dash framework in Python.
 It provides users with the ability to visualize stock data, view stock prices, analyze stock indicators, and generate stock price forecasts.
 Additionally, it offers insights into the Nifty50 index's performance for the past 30 days.
+This is my 3rd sem Python project.

 ## Features